 While travelling on lonely deserts roads, especially by yourself, I cannot overstate how important it is to take plenty of water.
 By that I mean at least enough to last two or three days, even if the journey should just take a couple of hours.
+An African safari experience serves to illustrate the dangers.

 In January of 1984, I drove from Johannesburg to what was then the Kalahari Gemsbok National Park, which lay on the borders of South Africa, South West Africa (now Namibia) and Botswana.
 It extended into Botswana but the South African National Parks Board managed the Botswana section, turning poachers over to the Botswana police.
 It is now called The Kgalagadi Transfrontier Park, 15,000 sqare miles (38,000 square kilometres) in area, about a quarter of which is part of the Republic of South Africa.